SeaSkyThe/Rayscape/README.md

 - The position where we want to look at: *lookat*
 - The sideways tilt of the camera (as if you look to some place, and tilt your head around your nose): *vup*
 - The camera frame basis vectors: $u$, $v$, $w$

+### 13. Defocus Blur

+The defocus blur is a type of blur that occurs when the camera is focused on a specific point in space (depth of field).

+Focus distance is the distance from the camera to the point of focus.
+Objects placed at that distance will appear sharper and will linearly appear blurrier the further they are from that distance.

+Holy, there is a lot of theory details about cameras in this chapter, cool.

+### 14. Where Next?

+Mounting the final scene.

+The book is amazing, there is 2 more books to go from here, probably I will follow them in the future.